Kam1goroshi/L2JStatsService/README.md

 ## Donations

-If you like this project and feel like donating feel free to buy me a coffee [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/L2Eminence)
+<p>If you like this project and feel like donating feel free to buy me a coffee<p>

+[!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/L2Eminence)

 <h6>*Disclaimer, this is a free project.
 You are not obliged to donate to use this program in any way.<h6>